-We also contribute to a small existing literature studying the causal determinants of offshore property ownership.
-Two studies report conflicting evidence on the role of secrecy.
-One of them shows that increased transparency in property investments - i.e., U.S. rules requiring disclosure of the ultimate owners when corporations make all-cash acquisitions of real estate - is associated with no change in behavior (Collin et al., 2022).
-The other one shows that increased transparency in financial investments - i.e., global rules requiring banks to share account information with the home countries of their foreign customers - is associated with more corporate investment in properties (Bomare and Le Guern Herry, 2022; De Simone et al., 2020).
-Our finding that offshore ownership shifts away from offshore tax havens that improve transparency toward those that do not is consistent with a secrecy motive and resonates with earlier evidence on shifting of financial assets across offshore tax havens in response to enforcement efforts (Johannesen and Zucman, 2014; Johannesen, 2014; Menkhoff and Miethe, 2019; Casi et al., 2020).
+We also contribute to a small literature studying the causal determinants of offshore property ownership.
+A handful of papers analyze how enhanced transparency of ownership in property and financial markets shape offshore investment in real estate (Collin et al., 2022; Bomare and Le Guern Herry, 2022; De Simone et al., 2020; Collin et al., 2025).
+Our finding that offshore ownership of properties shifts away from offshore tax havens that improve transparency toward those that do not is largely consistent with these studies and resonates with earlier evidence on shifting of financial assets across offshore tax havens in response to enforcement efforts (Johannesen and Zucman, 2014; Johannesen, 2014; Menkhoff and Miethe, 2019; Casi et al., 2020).
 Our finding that offshore ownership in property markets are highly responsive to tax incentives does not, to the best of our knowledge, have antecedents in the literature.

 Finally, we contribute by showing that ownership through offshore tax havens has real consequences in housing markets.
-We show that a negative shock to offshore demand for U.K. property, triggered by the outcome of the Brexit referendum, was associated with a significant drop in prices and retrieve the structural elasticity.
-This relates to earlier work showing that positive shocks to foreign demand for property, triggered by shocks in the investor countries

-(Sá, 2016; Badarinza and Ramadorai, 2018; Gorback and Keys, 2020), can drive up prices.
-Our analysis differs from this earlier literature by focusing on ownership through offshore tax havens, as opposed to ownership by foreigners per se.
-A priori, offshore ownership may be different from other foreign ownership in several dimensions.
-Our analysis contributes to the literature by suggesting it is associated with a lower utilization of the housing stock, presumably because the underlying motives are tax and secrecy rather than residence.
+Our finding that the negative "Brexit" shock to offshore property demand caused property prices to fall relates to earlier work showing that positive shocks, such as political instability in foreign investor countries, drive prices up (Sá, 2016; Badarinza and Ramadorai, 2018; Gorback and Keys, 2020).
+Unlike previous work, we focus on ownership through offshore tax havens, rather than foreign ownership per se, and go beyond price effects by estimating the impact on the utilization of the housing stock.